 Use a caring, supportive, nonjudgmental response

-Newer evidence-based interventions can reduce suicide risk in high-risk individuals.
-These include cognitive behavioral therapy Behavioral therapy Extraordinary advances have been made in the treatment of mental illness.
+Other interventions that can reduce suicide risk in high-risk individuals include cognitive-behavioral therapy Behavioral therapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
-Most treatment... read more (CBT), dialectical behavior therapy Treatment (DBT), and some forms of family therapy such as attachment-based family therapy.
-People who are identified to be at risk for suicide should be encouraged to pursue one of these types of therapy and to consider taking drugs individualized to their needs.
+Most treatment... read more , dialectical behavior therapy Treatment , and some forms of family therapy such as attachment-based family therapy.
+People who are identified to be at risk for suicide should be encouraged to pursue one of these types of therapy and to consider taking medications individualized to their needs.
 As with any health condition, adjusting treatment when needed and providing follow-up care are important ways to optimize treatment.

 Death by suicide has a marked emotional effect on all involved.
 Family, friends, and doctors may feel guilt, shame, and remorse at not having prevented the suicide.
 They may also feel anger toward the person.
 Eventually, they may work through these complicated grief experiences and cope with the loss.